Words That Offend

 David Howard’s rich vocabulary cost him his job.
 In 1999, Mr. Howard was an aide to Washington D.C.
 Mayor Anthony A. Williams.
 He said he would be “niggardly” in managing a tight budget.

-Gasps of horror spread through city hall, smelling salts were dispensed to those needed reviving.
+Gasps of horror spread through city hall, smelling salts were dispensed to those in need of resuscitation.
 The torches and pitchforks were being readied and Mr. Howard was almost accused of being a Grand Wizard in the Ku Klux Klan.
 Life became so hot for the man using a synonym for tight-fisted or stingy that he was forced to resign.

 Eventually, it was pointed out that “niggardly” is not a racial epithet and Mr. Howard was hired back.

 But, the innocent word has continued to take its toll on those who use it.
 A month after the Washington furor a professor at the University of Wisconsin used the dread word in a lecture on Chaucer.

 Amelia Rideau, a junior English major and vice chairwoman of the Black Student Union blew a gasket.
 You’d think an English major would have a secure grasp of the language.
 You’d be wrong to think that.
 When she heard the terrible utterance she said “I was in tears, shaking.”

 Ms. Rideau was so aggrieved that she demanded the university institute a speech code that would banish “n-ardly” from discourse.
 The university looked into the matter with due solemnity and then thanked Ms. Rideau “for clarifying precisely why the UW - Madison does not need an academic speech code.”
 Such a code would have a chilling effect on the sacrosanct business of academic freedom.